Supported frameworks

 Corporate VPN and enterprise environments

 globalize.now does not work on corporate VPN or in enterprise environments that restrict external connections.
-The npx install step and the GitHub connection both require external network access.
+The npx skills install step and the GitHub connection both require external network access.

 Workaround: Use a personal machine or a personal GitHub account.